DaliangNing/iCAMP1/RPackage/AllVersions/ReadMe.md

 # All versions of iCAMP package
+- Version 1.9.1 (20260921): fix an error when using confidence as index in functions RC.bin.bigc and RC.bin.cm.
+In functions icamp.big, icamp.cm, and icamp.cm2, add an option to specify sample number threshold to change parallel to loop for RC calculation.
 - Version 1.8.6 (20260825): edit description file to submit to CRAN.
 - Version 1.8.5 (20260812): build with R-4.6.1.
 - Version 1.8.4 (20260802): some minor correction for option meta.spool in some .cm functions.